New Oxford, Pennsylvania: Economy

 Within New Oxford are several large manufacturing plants.
-Among these are Winter Gardens, which manufactures products such as chicken salad; Yazoo Mills, which manufactures paper products; Pilgrim's Pride, which processes turkeys; and Aero Energy, which refurbishes propane and CO_{2} containers for Blue Rhino.
+Among these are Sandridge Crafted Foods, which manufactures products such as soups; Yazoo Mills, which manufactures paper products; Pilgrim's Pride, which processes turkeys; and Aero Energy, which refurbishes propane and CO_{2} containers for Blue Rhino.
 The Chamber of Commerce sponsors an annual antiques and crafts show on the third Saturday in June.

 Education

 It is in the Conewago Valley School District.